 A frequently asked question I receive from my couples planning their Wairarapa wedding is "how long do we need a wedding photographer for?".

-Here are 5 practical tips to help you work it out.
-Essentially: it's up to you and the timeline for your day (with bonus sample timeline!).
+Here are six practical tips to help you work it out.
+Essentially: it's up to you and the timeline for your day.

 Step 1: What time is your ceremony?